Sports Goods Categories

 Conclusion

 Cricket is indeed one of the most interesting games in the world.
-Even the slightest change in the rules and regulations has a lot of potential to change the gameplay.
+Even the slightest change in the rules and regulations has much potential to change the gameplay.
 The whole point of using a brightly coloured ball was only the problem of visibility when it comes to games played after dark.
 But as the organization is evolving so is the sport, and so are the explicit details of this game-changing into a much more interesting structure of the game.

 Different colour balls have been occasionally experimented with during games.
 Yellow and orange-coloured balls were used as an alternative to white balls during night times, but the colour has been rejected from the game and has not been used ever since, to this the pink ball has made its debut and is actually being preferred over any other ball right now.